davedash/davedash.github.com/_posts/2011-01-28-interviews-with-fibonacci.markdown

 Our jobs as software developers are to take requirements or problems, find a suitable solution and write code to solve it.

 This is my approach.
-I know the first digit is 1 and the next digit is 1, therefore I can store those and get the third digit by adding them.
+I know the first number is 1 and the next number is 1, therefore I can store those and get the third number by adding them.
 I shift the variables around in a for loop and I can get this:

 	cur = next = 1